finaIity/karabinerv1/README.md

 Goals for this project:
   1. Generate password ✅
   2. Copy to clipboard ✅
-  3. Start building a password manager protected by password
+  3. Start building a password manager (optional : protected by password)
   4. Use cryptography to safely store passwords
   5. Make cool interface :)